edimoldovan/goweb/README.md

 Examples for how to handle a few kinds of routes
 - html output
 - JSON API output

+## JWT middleware
-- JWT examples, both issuing a new token at login and reading its claims from the request
+- JWT examples, both issuing a new token at login, then validationg and reading its claims from the request

 ## built in go templates for rendering nested html templates
 Go provides the `html/template package to handle html templating.
 The `templates` folder contains all layouts and partials, where a layout defines a page layout while a partial is a reusable html snippet.
 Also, templates are embededd into the built binary with `embed.FS` to simplify delivery to production.